Medical Malpractice Lawyer

 The standard of care then imposes on the treating emergency room personnel, typically the emergency medicine doctor, to rule out those conditions which might be life threatening.
 In our example, they would include appendicitis, abdominal aortic aneurysm, or a perforated ulcer.

-How Does the Standard of Care Affect My Case?
+How Does the Standard of Care In New Hampshire Affect My Case?

 The standard of care requires the ER doctor to make reasonable diagnostic efforts to rule out these life-threatening conditions.
 If the life-threatening condition should have been on the differential diagnosis list and was not and/or the patient leaves the ER and later dies or sustains serious permanent injury as a result of the failure to diagnose and treat the life-threatening condition, the ER doctor and hospital may be liable for medical malpractice.

 The significant issues in these types of cases include:

 - Whether the duty of care required the life-threatening condition to be included in the differential diagnosis based on the presenting signs and symptoms

 - Whether the duty of care required additional diagnostic treatment to determine whether the life-threatening condition was present

 - Whether proper timely treatment would have saved the patient's life or avoided serious and permanent injury

 The major danger with hospital staph infections is their resilience.
 Sixty percent of staph infections are drug-resistant.
 McCaughey points out that many other healthcare systems in countries like Denmark, Finland, and the Netherlands have drastically reduced the infection rate in hospitals.
 However, unlike the United States, healthcare in those countries is a not-for-profit business.